CALL FOR PROPOSALS

 Saturday, February 20, 7:30 a.m. – 2:15 p.m.

 Learners are increasingly arriving to the classroom with multiple language and cultural proficiencies.
 Do you have strategies and models to maximize their learning?
 Do you have ideas for inclusive teaching pedagogies to meet the needs of diverse learners?

 We invite you to share your knowledge by proposing a session at the coming Spring Faculty Conference, an opportunity to share your strategies for teaching multilingual students with colleagues.
 We invite a broad array of proposals from individuals, teams, or panels of colleagues.

 Each session is scheduled for 75 minutes.
 Preference will be given to unique approaches to active learning and sessions which address more than one discipline.
-We’ll practice what we preach as sessions should find attendees active and engaged.
+Only those proposals connected directly with the conference theme will be considered.

 - Presentation Title

-- Two to three sentence description of your session (abstract) for the program (this should not exceed 75 words in total).
+Two to three sentence description of your session for the program (this should not exceed 75 words in total).

-- Presenter(s) (for each, list name, department, and email address):
+- Other presenter(s) (for each, list name, department, and email address).